The Link Between Dopamine And ADHD: How Does It Work?

 Dopamine in attention-deficit/hyperactivity disorder

 Dopamine transporter imaging is a diagnostic tool that uses radioligands—isotopes that bind to receptors and can be seen via scan—to visualize and quantify dopamine transporter density in the brain.
-This imaging tool is helpful for investigating the role of the dopamine transporter gene in various neurological disorders.
+This imaging tool helps doctors investigate the role of the dopamine transporter gene in various neurological disorders.

 In ADHD, neurotransmitters like dopamine and norepinephrine (which is made from dopamine) may be deficient.
-The area most affected by ADHD is the prefrontal cortex, responsible for controlling behavior, directing attention, and inhibiting impulses.
-Dysfunction in the prefrontal cortex can make the brain fail to effectively filter incoming stimuli and process the information that gets in.
+The area most affected by ADHD is the prefrontal cortex, which is responsible for controlling behavior, directing attention, and inhibiting impulses.
+Dysfunction in the prefrontal cortex can cause the brain to fail to filter incoming stimuli effectively and process the information that gets in.
 It's believed that, in brains affected by ADHD, there are also naturally fewer dopamine receptors in the prefrontal cortex.

 Risky behaviors

 Dopamine is the chemical that tells the brain to pay attention to what's going on.
 Without a sufficient amount, attention, memory, and motivation may slip.
-A person with ADHD may therefore feel chronically unsatisfied, bored, or unhappy if the condition is not managed correctly.
+A person with ADHD may, therefore, be chronically dissatisfied, bored, or unhappy if the condition is not managed correctly.

 People with ADHD may compulsively seek high-dopamine activities and stimuli to achieve a dopamine rush.
 As a result, people with ADHD may be more likely to engage in impulsive and risky behaviors.
 An individual may seek out riskier situations that incite a stronger burst of dopamine.

-Many people with ADHD may describe themselves as “adrenaline junkies,” never satisfied, or always seeking what is out of reach.
-Individuals with ADHD may also describe substantial difficulty separating themselves from interesting stimuli, such as TV shows, multiple tabs in a browser, or passion projects—or substantial difficulty starting on activities they find less interesting.
+Many people with ADHD may describe themselves as “adrenaline junkies,” never satisfied or always seeking what is out of reach.
+Individuals with ADHD may also describe experiencing difficulty separating themselves from interesting stimuli, such as TV shows, multiple tabs in a browser, or passion projects.
+They may also experience substantial difficulty getting started with activities they find less interesting.
 Young children living with ADHD may have outsized emotional responses when denied their desired stimuli.

 Increasing dopamine may help people with ADHD

-Pharmaceuticals can be an effective management strategy for the symptoms of ADHD.
+Pharmaceuticals can be an effective management strategy for the symptoms of ADHD for some people.
 In particular, stimulant medications are sometimes prescribed to increase dopamine in the prefrontal cortex.
 Stimulant medication can be invaluable for some people, but its use may cause side effects and must be continuously monitored by a doctor.
-Nonstimulant drugs may be prescribed as an alternative class of ADHD medication to stimulants, and may be better tolerated by some individuals.
+Non-stimulant medications may be prescribed as an alternative class of ADHD medication to stimulants and may be better tolerated by some individuals.

 If you do start a medication to treat ADHD, seek medical advice before starting, changing, or stopping.
-Discontinuing ADHD medications can have negative side effects, grouply called discontinuation syndrome.
+Discontinuing ADHD medications can have negative side effects called discontinuation syndrome.
 Always consult a medical professional like your primary care physician or a psychiatrist beforehand.

 What can help besides medication?

-Dietary changes that benefit mood may also benefit those with ADHD, such as prioritizing vegetables, fruits, legumes, and unsaturated fats and avoiding excess sugar or saturated fats.
-Studies have relatedly found that people with ADHD are more likely to develop type 2 diabetes and heart disease later in life, making a healthy diet all the more crucial.
+Studies have relatedly found that people with ADHD are more likely to develop type 2 diabetes and heart disease later in life, making nutritious eating all the more crucial.

 Whether you have hyperactive, inattentive, or combined ADHD, movement is also often an essential part of ADHD treatment.
 Exercise has been shown to increase both dopamine and serotonin production in the brain, as well as increase dopamine receptor density.
-And you don’t need to complete long, vigorous workouts to achieve this effect.
-Even going outside for a thirty-minute walk several times a week can make a difference.
+You don’t need to complete long, vigorous workouts to achieve this effect—Going outside for a 30-minute walk several times a week can also make a difference.

-And mindfulness meditation, once considered an alternative treatment, is now also recognized for its effect on the ADHD brain.
+Mindfulness meditation, once considered an alternative treatment, is now also recognized for its effect on the ADHD brain.
 Mindfulness practices involve focusing on the present moment using conscious breathing and other deliberate focus techniques.
-These activities may increase your awareness of your thoughts and emotions, and can be pleasant or relaxing enough to incite a dopamine release.
+These activities may increase one's awareness of one's thoughts and emotions and can be pleasant or relaxing enough to incite a dopamine release.

 Getty/AnnaStills